4. The differences between words of people used by God that conform to the truth and the words of God Himself

 Relevant Words of God:

-from “Do You Know What Truth Really Is?” in Records of Christ’s Talks
+—“Do You Know What the Truth Really Is?” in Records of Talks of Christ of the Last Days

-This is to say that man’s fellowship differs from the word of God.
-What man fellowships conveys their individual seeing and experience, expressing what they see and experience on the foundation of God’s work.
-Their responsibility is to find out, after God works or speaks, what they ought to practice or enter into, and then deliver it to followers.
+Man’s fellowship differs from the word of God.
+What people fellowship conveys their individual insights and experience, expressing their insights and experience on the basis of God’s work.
+Their responsibility is to find out, after God works or speaks, what of it they ought to practice or enter into, and then to deliver it to followers.
 Therefore, man’s work represents his entry and practice.
-Of course, such work is mixed with human lessons and experience or some of human thoughts.
-No matter how the Holy Spirit works, whether He works on man or in God incarnate, it is always the workers expressing what they are.
-Although it is the Holy Spirit who works, the work is founded on what man inherently is, because the Holy Spirit does not work without foundation.
-In other words, the work is not done out of nothing, but is always in accordance with actual circumstances and real conditions.
-It is in this way only that man’s disposition can be transformed, that his old notions and old thoughts can be changed.
-What man expresses is what he sees, experiences and can imagine.
-Even if it is doctrines or notions, these are all reachable by man’s thinking.
-Regardless of the size of man’s work, it cannot exceed the scope of man’s experience, what man sees, or what man can imagine or conceive.
-What God expresses is what God Himself is, and this is beyond the reach of man, that is, beyond the reach of man’s thinking.
-He expresses His work of leading all of mankind, and this is not relevant to the details of human experience, but is instead concerned with His own management.
-Man expresses his experience while God expresses His being—this being is His inherent disposition and is beyond the reach of man.
-Man’s experience is his seeing and knowledge acquired based on God’s expression of His being.
-Such seeing and knowledge are called man’s being.
-They are expressed on the foundation of man’s inherent disposition and his actual caliber; hence they are also called man’s being.
+Of course, such work is mixed with human lessons and experience or some human thoughts.
+However the Holy Spirit works, whether on man or in God incarnate, the workers always express what they are.
+Though it is the Holy Spirit who works, the work is founded on what man inherently is, because the Holy Spirit does not work without foundation.
+In other words, the work does not come from nothing, but is always done in accord with actual circumstances and real conditions.
+Only in this way can man’s disposition be transformed and his old notions and old thoughts be changed.
+What man expresses is what he sees, experiences, and can imagine, and it is attainable by man’s thinking, even if it is doctrine or notions.
+Man’s work cannot exceed the scope of man’s experience, nor what man sees, nor what man can imagine or conceive, regardless of the size of that work.
+All God expresses is what He Himself is, and this is unattainable by man—that is, beyond the reach of man’s thinking.
+He expresses His work of leading all mankind, and this is unrelated to the details of human experience, but is concerned instead with His own management.
+What man expresses is his experience, while what God expresses is His being, which is His inherent disposition, beyond the reach of man.
+Man’s experience is his insight and knowledge acquired on the basis of God’s expression of His being.
+Such insight and knowledge are called man’s being, and the basis of their expression is man’s inherent disposition and caliber—this is why they are also called man’s being.
 Man is able to fellowship what he experiences and sees.
-What he has not experienced or seen or his mind cannot reach, that is, the things he does not have inside him, he is unable to fellowship.
-If what man expresses is not his experience, it is his imagination or doctrine.
-In a word, there is not any reality in his words.
-If you have never contacted the things of society, you would not be able to clearly fellowship the complex relationships in society.
-If you have no family but other people are talking about family issues, you cannot understand the majority of what they were saying.
-So, what man fellowships and the work he does represent his inner being. … What man expresses is what he is inside—this is certain.
+No one can fellowship that which they have not experienced, have not seen, or their thinking cannot reach, those being things they do not have inside of them.
+If what man expresses is not from his experience, it is then his imagination or doctrine.
+Simply put, there is no reality in his words.
+Were you never to come into contact with the things of society, you would not be able to fellowship clearly the complex relationships of society.
+If you had no family, were others to talk about family issues, you would not understand most of what they said.
+So, what man fellowships and the work he does represent his inner being.

 —Preface to The Word Appears in the Flesh